GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/web-to-app-attribution/index.md

 ## How is web-to-app attribution implemented?

-To implement web-to-app attribution, first make sure that cross-web and app measurement is available in your web code base.
+To implement web-to-app attribution, first make sure that web-to-app and app-to-web measurement is available in your web code base.
 To do this, when you register an event, include the `Attribution-Reporting-Eligible` header in your request to the reporting origin.